In this Article:

 Top Hunting/Game Defense

-For our top hunting round, we like the Lead Flat Nose 305gr round from Buffalo Bore.
-This bullet is designed for deep penetration and expansion which is something you are going to want for dropping large game quickly.
-It’s pretty nasty recoil, but its stopping power and trajectory make it a fine hunting or game defense round.
+For hunting specifically, we recommend the Buffalo Bore Lead Flat Nose 305gr.
+This round is designed for deep penetration and expansion, ideal for quickly taking down large game.
+Although it has substantial recoil, its impressive stopping power and trajectory make it a strong choice for both hunting and game defense.

 Top Defense